-- 2.5 A draft Medium Term Financial Strategy has recently been presented to Policy Advisory Committees, setting out the likely position for the 5-year planning period.
+- 2.4 A draft Medium Term Financial Strategy was presented to Policy Advisory Committees in September, setting out the likely position for the 5-year planning period.
 The external environment is challenging, with the UK economy facing low growth prospects and continued high inflation.
 This limits the scope for any increase in public expenditure, which in turn will affect the Council, because it gives the government little scope to flex the funding framework for local government to alleviate financial pressures caused by expenditure growth.
-Any assistance is likely to benefit upper tier or single tier authorities, not lower tier authorities like Maidstone. - 2.6 Financial projections have been drawn up, based on a realistic scenario of continued high inflation and limited funding flexibility.
+Any assistance is likely to benefit upper tier or single tier authorities, not lower tier authorities like Maidstone. - 2.5 Financial projections were drawn up, based on a realistic scenario of continued high inflation and limited funding flexibility.
 These show a budget gap of £925,000 for 2024/25 and a significantly increased gap in subsequent years.
 Note that all these projections assume that Council Tax income is increased by the maximum possible given the referendum limit, and fees and charges are increased in line with inflation.
-In all cases, the budget gap would be greater if these measures were not taken. - 2.7 The Council's immediate priority in setting a balanced budget for 2024/25 is to close the budget gap of £925,000 for next year.
-Budget proposals have been put forward which would deliver sufficient savings.
-Details of fees and charges which would deliver an overall 5% increase still need to be agreed.
+In all cases, the budget gap would be greater if these measures were not taken. - 2.6 Budget proposals have been put forward which would deliver sufficient savings and were presented to members in September.
+Cabinet approved these savings at its meeting on 25th September. - 2.7 Details of fees and charges which would deliver an overall 5% increase still need to be agreed.
 Savings on a much greater scale will be required in subsequent years.